Skip to main content

 Message

 Content displayed on Sign Faces (labels/directions).
-Determined by Sign Type, Path Network layout, and Sign Face rotation.
+Determined by Sign Type, Path Network layout, Sign Face rotation, Destination Dictionary content, and manual overrides.
 See: Messages.

 Message Schedule